TomiMalamud/altaspelis/README.md

 **Check it out here: [Altas Pelis](https://altaspelis.com/)**

-Altas Pelis is a movie recommendation system that helps you find movies similar to ones you already enjoy.
-It works across all streaming platforms (like Netflix, HBO Max, Disney+, etc.), making it easier to discover new films regardless of where they're available.
+Altas Pelis is a content-based movie recommender system that uses Sentence Transformers to generate embeddings for each movie based on its details.
+It computes the cosine similarity matrix on-the-fly for each movie, and it does so very fast!

 ## How It Works